 Rosemount is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Rosemount’s overall crime rate is lower than average for the country.

-The per capita income in Rosemount in 2010 was $35,127, which is wealthy relative to Minnesota and the nation.
-This equates to an annual income of $140,508 for a family of four.
-However, Rosemount contains both very wealthy and poor people as well.
+The per capita income in Rosemount in 2018 was $43,680, which is wealthy relative to Minnesota and the nation.
+This equates to an annual income of $174,720 for a family of four.

 The most common language spoken in Rosemount is English.
 Other important languages spoken here include Spanish and Other Asian languages.